math-comp/math-comp-nix/README.md

 If a mathcomp-coq combination is missing, please add it to the `mc-coq-set` attribute in the file [`matrix/default.nix`](https://github.com/math-comp/math-comp-nix/blob/v2/mstrix/default.nix).

-If some mathcomp extra package is missing, there might be two reasons:
+If some mathcomp extra package is missing, there might be three reasons:
-- Either the (upadate of the) package has not been pushed on [NixOS/nixpkgs](https://github.com/NixOS/nixpkgs).
+1. The (update of the) package has not been pushed on [NixOS/nixpkgs](https://github.com/NixOS/nixpkgs).
   If that's the case you can either
   + open a pull request to add it, or
   + open an issue and tag @CohenCyril to prompt for the addition of the package.
-- Or the nixpkgs commit has not been updated in https://github.com/coq-nix-toolbox/.
+2. The nixpkgs commit has not been updated in https://github.com/coq-community/coq-nix-toolbox/.
   In which case, you should go there and run `nix-shell --arg update-nixpkgs true`, commit and push **there**.
   + This command is also applicable in the current directory but is strongly discouraged outside of development purpose, since it would desynchronize the nixpkgs versions at use